Yoosunoovy/Yoosunoovy/README.md

 ☁️character is Souma Shiki (just like me fr) from Play it cool, Guys! / picg.
 PLEASE watch it, its such a nice casual watch w/ 10 minute episodes

 ☁️PLEAAASEEE DROP MEDIA RECOMMENDATIONS!!! ill take everything you got bro.
-I like musicals, anime, tv shows, cartoons, music projects, music in general, mobile games, video games in general, ANYTHING I CAN GET MY HANDS ON!
+I like musicals, anime, movies, books, tv shows, cartoons, music projects, music in general, mobile games, video games in general, ANYTHING I CAN GET MY HANDS ON!
 I love to learn about new things! its part of the reason i play this game actually!!!

 ☁️feel free to ramble to me about things youre passionate about! strangers or friends welcome <3 promise im friendly and you really dont have to be shy :3